-You can set rules based on factors such as:
+You can set rules to automatically reject or adjust flagged invoices based on factors like:

 - Matter-level expertise